FuzzyIdeas/lowtechguys/public/static/markdown/faq-volum.md

 ## Is Volum completely free?

-At the moment, Volum is free.
-We are thinking of adding paid features in the future.
-Enjoy!
+At the moment, Volum is completely free for all supported Apple devices.

+We are considering adding paid features in the future.